Chinese martial arts have many methods for training and skill development.

 Chi Gung – Internal energy exercises

-The Eagle Claw system, is a well rounded system incorporating, self defense/fighting skills at all ranges, close range, medium and long.
-Low, middle and high, hand striking both with the fist and open hand, kicking, throwing and seizing or grabbing.
+The Eagle Claw system, is a well rounded system incorporating self defence/fighting skills at all ranges: close, medium and long; low, middle and high, hand striking – both with the fist and open hand, kicking, throwing, seizing or grabbing.

 The eagle claw system is taught in a systematic and progressive way, once the sequence or form is learned, it is then broken down into individual techniques which are then in turn broken down into applications.

-At the heart of the eagle claw system is the trinity or heart forms of the system, they are:
+At the heart of the eagle claw system is the trinity or heart forms of the system.
+These are:

 Hun Kune Sup Loh – The Ten Roads of Eagle Claw